Eager loading and lazy loading in Laravel

 $posts = Post::with(['categories','tags'])->get();

-Or if you want to place a condition on some of the relationships, you can implement a callback like this:
+Or if you want to place a condition on some of the relationships, you can implement a callback in the following way:

 Tutorial::with('sections')->with(['sections.classes' => function ($query) {